brlala/docker_playground/README.md

 1. `docker-machine create <node name>` - creates a node
 2. `docker-machine ssh <node name>` - ssh into the container

+# Docker-stack
+## Commands
+### Useful commands
+1. `docker stack ls` - list stack
+2. `docker stack ps <stack name>` - see all tasks in the stack
+2. `docker stack services <stack name>` - see all services in the stack
+2. `docker stack deploy -c example-voting-app-stack.yml <stack name>` - deploying a stack

+# Docker-secret
+## Commands
+### Useful commands
+1. `docker secret create <key name> <file path to password>` - pass in a file into a secret
+    * do note that this require you to store the file locally which is a security concern. we can pass in through a remote API to bypass this
+2. `echo "<password>" | docker secret create <key name> -` - pass in the secret through command line
+    * do note that this require you to use bash commands, someone with root access can see the history
+2. `docker secret ls` - show all passwords and keys
+2. `docker service create --name psql --secret psql_user --secret psql_pass -e POSTGRES_PASSWORD_FILE=/run/secrets/psql_pass -e POSTGRES_USER_FILE=/run/secrets/psql_user postgres` - creating container and passing in secret
+2. `docker service update --secret-rm` - to remove password, however when a secret is removed, the containers are redeployed(immutable design)

 # Technical details
 ##### docker run
 1. Look for image locally